Fear of Using an Outhouse: An Inconvenient Fear

 - Increased heart rate

-If you experience these symptoms and feel like it has made a drastic impact on your life, consider visiting a doctor before it grows into a full-blown health problem.
+If you experience these symptoms and feel they’ve made a drastic impact on your life, consider visiting a doctor before it grows into a more serious health problem.

 What Can I Do to Help Myself?